 Courses required for admission to dental schools are quite similar, although each dental school sets its own requirements.
 It is very important that you check the individual schools requirements as you near the application time (http://www.adea.org/).
 The dental schools belong to a centralized dental association called the American Dental Education Association (ADEA).
 This group was formally called AADS.
 Dental schools require applicants to have completed the pre-dental curriculum prior to application.
 The minimum science preparation courses for admission into dental school, with a few exceptions, include the following:

-In addition to these courses stated, many dental schools also recommend a course in Biochemistry, Cell Biology, Microbiology, and a Behavior Science course (such as Psychology).
+In addition to these courses stated, many dental schools also recommends or requires a course in Biochemistry, Cell Biology, Microbiology, and a Behavior Science course (such as Psychology), Anatomy and Physiology.

 For the student who expects to complete a degree in four years and go directly into dental school, the pre-dental curriculum through Organic Chemistry must be completed by the end of the junior year of college.
 The Dental Admission Test Program (DAT) requires the completion of one year of biology, one year of general chemistry and one year of organic chemistry.
 The physics and advanced biology are necessary for entrance into dental school, but will not be tested on the DAT.
 The typical four-year curriculum for a pre-dental student mirrors the curriculum of a premedical student.
 These courses serve as a common denominator between applicants and are also the foundation upon which students build once in a professional school.
 As noted above, the pre-dental curriculum given above should be considered the minimum science preparation for a health professions school.
 You may decide to take additional upper division biology and chemistry courses to strengthen your background in the sciences, especially if you elect a major in the humanities or social sciences.
 Check the science course recommendations of the schools to which you are applying to assist in your course planning.